sheldonhull/sheldonhull.hugo/content/recruiters.md

 {{< admonition type="Info" title="Senior Systems Engineer" open=false >}}

 This can be a great fit if looking for a software engineering role to solve system problems.
 This is what AWS titles someone doing a mix of Development and Operational work, expecting a strong software engineer with skills in cloud development & operations.
+Platform Engineering/Dev Experience is also right up this area and a passion of mine.

 {{< /admonition >}}

 {{< admonition type="Info" title="Cloud/Platform Engineer" open=false >}}

-## Cloud Engineer
+### Cloud Engineer

 This can often be 2 types of roles.